 - When questions are psychological, emotional or social in nature, parents contact the relevant Counselor

 The reason for this approach is simple: each student is an individual.
 We are absolutely committed to a personal approach.
 You can expect a response within 48 hours.
 If it’s urgent, we always strive to respond within 24 hours.

 In addition to parent-initiated communication in regards to their children’s learning, we have a number of additional means of communication, both one-way and two-way.
 These, as well as communications such as report cards and Student-Parent-Teacher Conferences, are outlined in the HIS Community Handbook.

 - Weekly Bulletin – Up to date, important information as you plan ahead.
-Delivered to you by email every Friday night, followed by a WhatsApp link on Saturday
+Delivered to you by email every Friday night, followed by a WhatsApp link.

 - Weekly sessions with the Principal, Counselor, or IB Coordinator – details shared in the Weekly Bulletin

 - Office hours with the Principals: details shared in the Weekly Bulletin